Trauma Cycle: How to Win Your Battle

 The 5 stages of the trauma cycle

-The trauma cycle is a natural process that happens to everyone in response to a traumatic event – a typical flight response.
+The trauma cycle is a natural process that happens to everyone in response to a traumatic event.
+A typical flight response.
 It is important to remember that it is a cycle and that it will eventually come to an end.
 The five stages of the trauma cycle are:

 Shock & awe